MarlinFirmware/MarlinDocumentation/_basics/install_arduino.md

 - Put your board into *Program Mode* if required. _(Most boards don't require it.)_
 - Click **Upload** to flash your board.
 A blue or green LED on the board will blink rapidly during the upload.

-That’s it!
+That's it!
 With Marlin installed you can now enjoy silky smooth printing!

 #### Generate 'firmware.bin' file